sjtubjh2015/RabbitMQ/RabbitMQ.md

 ![img](https://www.rabbitmq.com/img/tutorials/python-five.png)

 In this example, we're going to send messages which all describe animals.
 The messages will be sent with a routing key that consists of three words (two dots).
 The first word in the routing key will describe speed, second a colour and third a species: "<speed>.<colour>.<species>".

 We created three bindings: Q1 is bound with binding key "*.orange.*" and Q2 with "*.*.rabbit" and "lazy.#".

-These bindings can be summarised as:

-- Q1 is interested in all the orange animals.
-- Q2 wants to hear everything about rabbits, and everything about lazy animals.

-We created three bindings: Q1 is bound with binding key "*.orange.*" and Q2 with "*.*.rabbit" and "lazy.#".